MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-wsl.md

 ### Intel

-[Download and install Intel’s preview driver](https://www.intel.com/content/www/us/en/download/19387/intel-graphics-beta-windows-10-dch-drivers.html) to use with DirectML from their website.
+[Download and install Intel's preview driver](https://www.intel.com/content/www/us/en/download/19387/intel-graphics-beta-windows-10-dch-drivers.html) to use with DirectML from their website.

 ### NVIDIA

 [Download and install NVIDIA's preview driver](https://developer.nvidia.com/cuda/wsl/download) to use with DirectML from their website.
 For more information, see [NVIDIA's GPU in Windows Subsystem for Linux (WSL)](https://developer.nvidia.com/cuda/wsl) page.

-## Set up the TensorFlow with DirectML preview
+## Set up TensorFlow with DirectML

 ### Install WSL 2